Demarcily/Hangman/Readme.md

 Made a method for picking a random word from a file and connected it to the main method, but I have a feeling I could've done it better

+Moved over testing to the main java.class now that the test is successful, now I have to start another test for individual letters.